 Whether it’s your first marathon or your 100th, it’s always helpful to know what you should wear.
 Marathons can be a challenge to dress for because you’ll be out running for a significant amount of time.

-In this article, we’ll cover everything that you need to know about preparing for a marathon in all conditions.
+In this article, we’ll cover everything you need to know about dressing for a marathon, no matter the conditions.

-We’ll give you suggested clothes for all types of race conditions plus what to wear before and after the race.
+We’ll give you suggested clothes for all types of weather, plus what to wear before and after the race.
 This will be especially helpful for you if you’re new to the marathon world.

 Your outfit should include all of the following components: